Rei-SwitchBot/faq/en-us/Battery Circulator Fan & Circulator Fan.md

 ![Image](https://support.switch-bot.com/hc/article_attachments/25996942442391)

 5．If the above does not solve your issue, please submit a feedback ticket via our App for more assistance.
 When contacting us, we would appreciate it if you could provide a description of your issue.
-To leave feedback, simply navigate to SwitchBot App > Profile > Help & Feedback > Feedback > Create a New Ticket > Select the product you need support for > describe your issue in detail, and attach media should need be.
+To leave feedback, simply navigate to SwitchBot App > Profile > Support  > Feedback > Create a New Ticket > Select the product you need support for > describe your issue in detail, and attach media should need be.